k5iogura/vinosyp/ie/si23tinyyolov2/README_fbapi.md

 # Inference with tflite by numpy only python
+Python and numpy only script to infer dog and person jpg.
+When quantization mode, its accuracy is no bad, but **too slow**.

 ### Requirements
 tensorflow  v1.11 or later to convert pb to tflite format